rabbitmq/rabbitmq-website/site/install-rpm.md

 RabbitMQ is supported on several major RPM-based distributions that are still supported by their primary vendor or developer group.

+Note that Erlang 24 cannot be supported on older distributions because they ship with an older version of OpenSSL.

 Currently the list of supported RPM-based distributions includes

  * CentOS 8.x